chnm/relec-website/content/blog/2019-05-20-rrchnm-to-digitize-1926-census.md

 draft: false
 image: "/blog-img/schedule-from-candler-nc.png"
 imagealt: "A schedule from the 1926 Census"
+abstract: "The National Endowment for the Humanities has generously supported the Roy Rosenzweig Center for History and New Media as it digitizes the most detailed and comprehensive potential dataset for American religious history.
+Read more about what the project will be doing."
 ---

 The Roy Rosenzweig Center for History and New Media is pleased to announce that it has received a three-year grant from the [National Endowment for the Humanities](https://www.neh.gov) to support *American Religious Ecologies*.
 The generous funding comes from the Humanities Collections and Reference Resources program within the NEH's Division of Preservation and Access.